telliott99/MyMath/advanced/hyperbolic.rst

     \cosh 0 = 1

-So, for example, the expansion for :math:`\cosh` is
+So, for example, the expansion for :math:`\sinh` is

 .. math::